-• A student has attended a school for at least two years whose medium of instruction is English and successfully passed English.
-The student must be able to provide verification that the school did teach in English and that the student was not enrolled in any English support courses, such as ESL classes, during that time; or

-- A student submits an official college-level transcript showing completion of coursework at a "C" level (2.0 GPA) or better equivalent to Trevecca's English Composition (ENG 1020) from an accredited college or university; or - A student submits a successful official IELTS (International English Language Testing System) score report with a minimum score of 6.0.
+- A student has attended a school for at least two years whose medium of instruction is English and successfully passed English.
+The student must be able to provide verification that the school did teach in English and that the student was not enrolled in any English support courses, such as ESL classes, during that time; or - A student submits an official college-level transcript showing completion of coursework at a "C" level (2.0 GPA) or better equivalent to Trevecca's English Composition (ENG 1020) from an accredited college or university; or - A student submits a successful official IELTS (International English Language Testing System) score report with a minimum score of 6.0. - A student submits a successful official Duolingo exam report with a minimum score of 110.